-A very fine early pair of duelling pistols in the manner of John Twigg who Durs Egg had worked in 1772.
-Circa 1775
+A very fine early pair of duelling pistols in the manner of John Twigg who Durs Egg had worked for in 1772.

 In near mint condition